RIGHT TO REPRESENTATION

 All Delawareans— regardless of their circumstances or background — should have safe and stable housing.

-Delaware has an opportunity to secure the right to counsel for eviction defense statewide.
+Delaware has an opportunity to secure the right to representation for eviction defense statewide.

 Safe, stable housing is a fundamental human need.

-Right to counsel is critical to fighting evictions during the pandemic and beyond.
+Right to representation is critical to fighting evictions during the pandemic and beyond.

 Watch this video to hear why Don Farrell, a local Delaware landlord, supports a tenant's Right to Counsel.